-Drug Prices Gone Wild: 10 Old Drugs, 10 New Pricetags
+Drug Prices Gone Wild: 10 Old Drugs, 10 New Price Tags

 From antibiotics to asthma medications, the pharmacy bill can take your breath away.
 Even many generics are no longer affordable.

-The American public is fed up, according to a 2016 poll.
-Add in stories about patients skipping meals, or cutting their doses in half, just to be able to afford both food and drugs; everyone is feeling this price grip.
+The American public is fed up, according to a Harris poll.
+Add in stories about patients skipping meals, or cutting their doses in half, and everyone is feeling this price grip.

-Originally developed in 1953, Daraprim (pyrimethamine) is used to treat toxoplasmosis, a serious infection especially dangerous in pregnancy and those with a weak immune system like cancer and AIDS patients.
-In fact, Daraprim is the only US-approved medication for toxoplasmosis.
+Originally developed in 1953, Daraprim is used to treat toxoplasmosis, a serious infection especially dangerous in pregnancy and in those with a weak immune system like patients with cancer or AIDS.
+Pyrimethamine, typically used for malaria, is a folic acid antagonist.

-It used to cost about $1.50 per 100 milligram (mg) tablet until Retrophin marked it up to about $30 per pill.
-The problem here: the average dose is 400 to 1200 milligram (mg) per day, which means it takes from 120 to 360 pills - and $3,700 to $11,000 US dollars - to treat this chronic, lifelong condition every month.
+It used to cost about $1.50 per 100 milligram (mg) tablet until it was marked it up to about $30 per pill.
+The problem here: the average dose is 400 to 1200 milligram (mg) per day, which means it takes from 120 to 360 pills -- and $3,700 to $11,000 US dollars -- to treat this chronic, lifelong condition every month.